 There can be nothing more frightening than feeling a heavy object starting to give way in your hands.
 Before you pick it up, see if there are handholds you can grab hold of, or at least something that will give your hands proper purchase of the object.
 It will also prevent the annoying repetition of continually having to pick it up and down again to keep hold of it without dropping the load.

-To keep your balance while lifting, and spare your back some unfortunate pulls or twinges, it’s important you get a good posture before you lift.
+To keep your balance while lifting and spare your back some unfortunate pulls or twinges, you must get a good posture before lifting.
 Keeping your legs at least shoulder-width apart with one foot slightly forward will help you maintain a strong position before lifting.
 Keeping your legs too close together will make you far more like to topple and lose your balance.

 Lower yourself down

 While it might feel tempting to bend over and pick it up, you would be doing it all wrong.
 Squatting down to reach the object will give you a good foundation to lift yourself from.
 It will also stop you from putting way too much pressure on your back.

 Maintain a good posture